 Every great musical artist has that one moment in their career where they compose a song of such brilliance that stands out among all their other great accomplishments.
-These are artist that have succeeded time and time again of releasing many great songs that enjoy both commercial and critical success.
-However, there is always that one song that cause everyone to stand back including the artist themselves and say wow!
+These are artists that have succeeded time and time again in releasing many great songs that enjoy both commercial and critical success.
+However, there is always that one song that causes everyone to stand back including the artist themselves, and say wow!
 Bruce Springsteen did it with “Born To Run,” Prince with “Purple Rain,” Queen with “Bohemian Rhapsody,” Elton John with “Tiny Dancer,” the list goes on for all the great ones.
-For Neil Diamond it was his masterpiece of a song, “If You Know What I Mean.”
+For Neil Diamond, it was his masterpiece of a song, “If You Know What I Mean.”

 More Great Neil Diamond Songs

 We know there are so many great Neil Diamond songs that did not make this list that deserve to be mentioned.
-So here’s the ones that we wish we could have included.
+So here are the ones that we wish we could have included.
 These Neil Diamond songs are listed in chronological order.

 Kentucky Woman (1967)